thbst16/dotnet-pulumi-iac/README.md

 # dotnet-pulumi-iac

 The dotnet-pulumi-iac solution presents a comprehensive solution for complete infrastructure as code (IaC) provisioning of a non-trivial Azure application environment.
 The solution provisions all of the Azure infrastructure necessary to host all of the demo applications supporting my GitHub public projects.
+The project uses [Pulumi](https://www.pulumi.com/) as the Infrastructure as Code (IaC) framework with C# as the IaC language.

 # Provisioning Architecture